johnfertitta/csgo/README.md

 * Set fps_max 140 (for 144 Hz monitors, if you have 165 Hz, use 160.
 Just make sure you set the number approx. 4-5 frames lower than your refresh-rate)

+Additionally I use [VibranceGui](https://vibrancegui.com/) to automatically set my vibrance level in nVida countrol panel to 75%

 # Nade Practice #

 The nade practice config is to help use nades, it removes all bots, binds "n" to noclip, binds "p" to give nades.
 Use by typing "exec nadepractice" into the console